adamwiggins/clockwork/README.md

 end
 ```

-This tells clockwork to fetch all `ClockworkDatabaseEvent` instances from the database, creating an internal clockwork event for each one, configured based on the instance's `frequency`, `at` and optionally `name` methods.
+This tells clockwork to fetch all `ClockworkDatabaseEvent` instances from the database, creating an internal clockwork event for each one, configured based on the instance's `frequency`, `at` and optionally `name` and `tz` methods.
 It also says to reload the events from the database every `1.minute`; we need pick up any changes in the database frequently (choose a sensible reload frequency by changing the `every:` option).

-When one of the events is ready to be run (based on it's `frequency` and `at` methods), clockwork arranges for the block passed to `sync_database_events` to be run.
+When one of the events is ready to be run (based on it's `frequency`, `at` and possible `tz` methods), clockwork arranges for the block passed to `sync_database_events` to be run.
 The above example shows how you could use either DelayedJob or Sidekiq to simply kick off a worker job.
 This approach is good because the ideal is to use clockwork as a simple scheduler, and avoid making it carry out any long-running tasks.

 ### Your Model Classes